-You can download the latest Magisk app from GitHub here: https://github.com/topjohnwu/Magisk/releases.
+You can download and install the latest Magisk files from here.
 SuperSU was taken down from the Play Store years ago and Magisk is not allowed on the Play Store either.

 Once you open the Magisk app, you want to patch a boot image.
-This is done by downloading the firmware for your smartphone, extracting it, and then checking in your file explorer for the boot.img folder containing the boot image.
+This is done by downloading the firmware for your smartphone, extracting it, and then checking in your File Explorer for the boot.img folder containing the boot image.
 Most smartphones have the boot.img inside the firmware folder and it is easy to find.

 Note that some smartphones use the A-only partition scheme.
 If yours is one of them, you can find the boot image (boot.img) file inside the recovery-flashable ZIP file.

 On the other hand, if your smartphone has the A/B partition scheme, the boot image (boot.img) is found in the file named payload.bin.